skipjack/directory-tree-webpack-plugin/README.md

 This plugin allows you to generate a JSON representation of a directory and all its child nodes (files and folders).
-It uses the fantastic [directory-tree][1] package, which does the majority of the work.
+It uses the fantastic [directory-tree][1] package, which does the majority of the work although some additional options are provided (see below).

 Install the plugin via NPM: